 ♦ Preventative care and wellness services, including chronic disease management

-♦ Pediatric care, including dental and vision care
+♦ Pediatric care

 In addition to these 10 essential health benefits, on exchange Marketplace health insurance plans must also provide birth control coverage and breastfeeding coverage.

 These benefits are the minimum requirements for all on exchange Marketplace plans.
 The exact services covered by different plans may vary from one state to another.
 Some plans may have additional benefits, such as vision and dental coverage and medical management programs for specific needs like diabetes or weight management.

 In most cases, if you have a pre-existing condition and you’re looking for health insurance, “qualified health insurance plans” (ACA or Obamacare) both on and off exchange are the best option for you.
 All on exchange Marketplace health insurance plans are required to provide coverage for pre-existing medical conditions, meaning that no insurance plan can reject you or refuse to pay for the 10 essential health benefits.
 In addition to this, once you’ve enrolled in a plan, your rates can’t go up solely based on your health.
 The only way your rate may be higher than someone else is for tobacco use.

 Unlike on exchange Marketplace plans, off-exchange plans do not provide government subsidies, but still have pre-existing conditions covered if they are “qualified health plans” (ACA or Obamacare).

 Recently, access to short-term health insurance plans has been expanded.
 These policies are designed to provide coverage during transition periods such as, when someone is unemployed or is coming off their parents’ health insurance plan.
 In most cases, short-term health insurance plans are only a viable option for applicants who are healthy and have few pre-existing conditions.
 Short term plans are not “qualified health plans” (ACA or Obamacare) and are medically underwritten.